 The most important standard is IEEE 802.11 and respective amendments.
-In early versions, transmission rates were far from wired LANs (802.11 - 2 Mbps), but current standards, like 802.11n are capable of operating up to 600 Mbps using multiple simultaneous channels (multiple emitters / receivers).
+In early versions, transmission rates were far from wired LANs, i.e., 802.11 at 2 Mbps, but current standards, like 802.11n can operate up to 600 Mbps using multiple simultaneous channels (multiple emitters / receivers).

-More challenging than low transmission rates is the going back to shared transmission mediums and the need for low-efficiency MAC mechanisms like CSMA.
+More challenging than low transmission rates is the return back to shared transmission mediums, and the need for low-efficiency MAC mechanisms like CSMA.

-Even if totally effective, using MAC means the maximum available data rate will have to be divided by all nodes eager to send a frames.
+Even if MAC was totally efficient, using it means the maximum available data rate will have to be divided by all nodes that are eager to send frames.

 Moreover, on a wireless shared transmission medium, any physical access control is impossible.
-This brings even more privacy issues than on wired shared transmission medium networks.
+Being wireless, this brings even more privacy and security issues than on wired shared transmission medium networks.